Other pages about the topic: Administrative & Accounting Resources

 Our goal is to have all agencies that interface from AFRS using the same server with a standard set of data elements prior to the ERP implementation.
 This will make converting the agency interfaces much easier when the new system is configured.
 We are currently working on Phase 1 of this project.

 Our goal is to have a master payee file when the new ERP system goes live, which would include both payees and customers.

-OFM Statewide Accounting is currently working on the Assessing Finance Organizational Strategy and Readiness Project that will help inform the One Washington business transformation to modernize and improve aging administrative systems.
-This project will assess the organizational strategies now used to manage agency finances and begin taking the steps needed to smoothly transition to the new Software as a Solution Enterprise Resource Planning (ERP) system.
+OFM Statewide Accounting is currently working on the Finance ERP Readiness Project that will help inform the One Washington business transformation to modernize and improve aging administrative systems and prepare the state to the new Software as a Solution Enterprise Resource Planning (ERP) system.

 The AFRS Biennial Table Roll is the process by which current biennium AFRS program index, appropriation index, organization index, and descriptor tables are duplicated for the new biennium, eliminating the need for agencies to rekey their table records.

 The resources listed here are intended to help state agencies navigate through the next AFRS table roll process which will occur in spring 2019.

 These resources help state agencies fulfill payroll accounting requirements in Chapter 25 of the State Administrative and Accounting Manual.

 These resources are intended to help state agencies fulfill federal employment tax law requirements.
 Below are links to resources from the Internal Revenue Service (IRS) and Social Security Administration (SSA).